JochenFM/Milestone_2/README.md

 I played the game repeatedly to test functionality and invited the entire family and some of my friends to play and test.
 The game has thus been played by user aged between 6 and 64.
 Collectively, it was shown that:

-- game is winable within the alotted time for young and old,
+- game is winnable within the allotted time for young and old,
 - timer and background music starts when Click to Start overlay is clicked,
 - matched pairs are disabled and cannt be clicked again,
 - if pairs are matched, bell sound is triggered (although intermittently only),